kasimdoctor/cassandra-migration/README.md

 ```

 From the above yml file, it is important to note that the cassandra-migration jar only depends on Java and thus no other prerequisites are needed.

-* This is the main.yml file from tasks folder :
+* This is the main.yml file from under the <b><i>tasks</i></b> folder :

 ```